 - Further alignment of the sustainability reporting in consideration of the changing focus topics of a life science Life Sciences This term describes Bayer’s activities in health care and agriculture and comprises the Bayer Group excluding its legally independent subsidiary Covestro.
 It refers to the businesses of the Pharmaceuticals, Consumer Health and Crop Science divisions and the Animal Health business unit. company;

 - Further development and formalization of internal controls and systems for non-financial indicators particularly at decentralized level, as well as increasing implementation of automated system interfaces and controls

 Restriction on Use and Distribution

-We issue this report on the basis of the engagement agreed with Bayer AG.
-The audit has been performed for purposes of Bayer AG and is solely intended to inform Bayer AG about the results of the audit.
+We issue this report on the basis of the engagement agreed with the Company.
+The review has been performed for purposes of the Company and is solely intended to inform the Company about the results of the review.
 The report is not intended for any third parties to base any (financial) decision thereon.
 We do not assume any responsibility towards third parties.

 (German Public Auditor)